Latest News.

 Special occasions: the church is also registered for marriages and welcomes enquiries about weddings and blessings as well as baptisms and funerals.

-LUMSDALE: the upper part of the LUMSDALE VALLEY below the dam wall is still closed because it is too dangerous but the lower part of the area is now open all the time.
+The upper part of the LUMSDALE VALLEY below the dam wall is still closed because it is too dangerous but the lower part of the area is now open all the time.
 It is possible to enter at the middle or bottom gate.
-Unobtrusive fencing has now been erected around the most vulnerable areas.

-It is owned by the Arkwright Society and looked after by volunteers.
 Matlock Town Council, the DDDC and Derbyshire County Council all felt closure was necessary in May 2020 because of COVID-19 safety concerns, notably the impossibility of social distancing with very large numbers of people visiting.
 However, although now partially reopened, the damage and erosion has still to be addressed and will necessitate large grant applications.

 None of the public footpaths are affected.